CTEC3905-2022/module-handbook/readme.md

 - Ethan Marcotte, [**Responsive Web Design**](https://abookapart.com/products/responsive-web-design) (2014)
 - Luke Wroblewski, [**Mobile First**](https://abookapart.com/products/mobile-first) (2011)

-Although they were published a few years ago, they are regarded as game-changers and are still relevant in 2021.
+Although they were published a few years ago, they are regarded as game-changers and are still relevant today.

 Two further HTML5 and CSS3 books are also useful: